-Effective April 1, 2016, the Society, in conjunction with Alzheimer Society of Ontario and Alzheimer Society of Toronto, agreed to merge the finance operations of each organization into one shared services department.
+Effective April 1, 2016, the Society, in conjunction with Alzheimer Society of Ontario and Alzheimer Society of Toronto, agreed to merge the Finance, HR and IT operations of each organization into one shared services department.
 Under the terms of the shared services agreement, the Society's portion of costs is determined annually.
-The cost related to the shared services department for the current year was \$565,585 (2022 - \$419,846) and is included in administration on the statement of revenue and expenses.
+The cost related to the shared services department for the current year was \$641,500 (2023 - \$565,585) and is included in administration on the statement of revenue and expenses.
+During the year, the Society notified Alzheimer Society of Ontario of its intention to terminate its participation in shared services, effective July 27, 2024.